 What qualifies a chartered surveyor to conduct a quinquennial survey?

-If your church is Grade I or II listed, for instance, you really need to engage a chartered surveyor who has experience in surveying listed buildings, ideally listed churches in the same era as yours.
-A thorough and up-to-date knowledge of approved conservation practices is also desired in surveyors conducting quinquennial inspections.
+If your church is Grade I or II listed, for instance, it is recommended that a chartered surveyor has experience in surveying listed buildings.

 There are some 16,000 churches in England, the oldest of which (St Martin’s in Canterbury) was built circa 590 AD.
 Most English parish churches were constructed across a period of 1500 years, while cathedrals in England can be dated back around 400 years.
 As such they need to be sympathetically restored, using materials and techniques that are in keeping with their origin.